|

 I poke a hole in the top (bottom of the bleach bottle) to run a length of straightened metal coat hanger through making a small hook on the inside of the bottle and a large hook on the other end for the over the branch.
 I hook the suet cage on the small hook inside the bottle and use a twisty tie to hold the back of the suet cage stable through a hole poked through the back of the bleach bottle.
 I usually make the large 'hook' that goes over the branch to have a second hook that 'locks' around the length of the metal coat hanger where it attaches to the branch so the squirrels cannot lift it off the branch and drop it.

-I have 4 of these feeder covers around my yard and enjoy watching the wood peckers, titmice and chickadees feeding from them without the squirrels being able to hold on to the rounded edges of the bleach bottle to access the suet blocks.
+I have 4 of these feeder covers around my yard and enjoy watching the wood peckers, titmice, and chickadees feeding from them without the squirrels being able to hold on to the rounded edges of the bleach bottle to access the suet blocks.
 They only cost you a little time and effort as all the components are things that we would normally discard.
 Watching the frustration of the squirrels is a bonus :)

 Source: My own idea.
 I'm recently retired and now have the time to try to foil the squirrels from stealing my bird food.
 I can't afford to feed all the tree rats on my retirement!

-By marycrane from Orange Park, Fl
+By Pam from Orange Park, FL